 More Mexican recipes

-If you love refried beans, you may also love these traditional Mexican recipes:
+If you love these refried bean tostadas, you may also love these traditional Mexican recipes:

 Mexican Refried Beans Tostadas